 Hard work can result in an award, regardless of what you choose to accomplish at Moorpark College.
 If you are hoping to apply your skills and knowledge to the job market after college or to improve your current employment situation, having proof of your academic accomplishments can be an asset.
 Moorpark College offers three distinct types of recognition that documents educational achievements.
-Schedule an appointment with a counselor to help determine which patterns of the following is most appropriate.
+Schedule an appointment with a counselor to help determine which pattern is most appropriate.